 (a) The limitations period is tolled for any period during which the petitioner was prevented from filing a petition due to state action in violation of the United States Constitution, due to physical or mental incapacity, or for claims arising under Subsection 78B-9-104(1)(h), due to force, fraud, or coercion as defined in Section 76-5-308.

-26 The text of Utah Code Ann. § 78B-9-104 cited here and elsewhere in this report includes amendments made by the enactment of House Bill 46 during the 2023 Regular Session of the Utah state legislature (effective May 3, 2023).
 27 Pursuant to Utah Code Ann. § 78B-9-106(1), (3) (Preclusion of relief - Exception)